 Scott M. Broetzmann is President and Co–Founder of Customer Care Measurement and Consulting (CCMC), a firm providing a broad range of consulting services related to the customer experience including strategy, operations, organization and change, and measurement, centered on creating sustainable solutions to improve bottom–line performance and anticipate risk.
-He received his BA from the University of Wisconsin–Madison, in Psychology and Communication Science in 1982.
-Having collaborated with more than 300 companies, worldwide, in nearly every sector, Mr. Broetzmann has a well–rounded, results–focused, and practical perspective on how to make the leap from measuring to managing the customer experience.
+He received his BA from the University of Wisconsin–Madison, in Psychology and Communication Science in 1982, and received his MA in Communication Arts in 2018.
+Having collaborated with more than 500 companies, worldwide, in nearly every sector, Mr. Broetzmann has a well–rounded, results–focused, and practical perspective on how to make the leap from measuring to managing the customer experience.
 His work and perspectives are routinely featured in the national and international conversation about the customer experience.
 You might read about his views in The Wall Street Journal, The New York Times, The Washington Post, USA Today, Business Week, Forbes, or Money as well as on CNN, MSNBC, and CBS News.

-Kelley Conway is Professor of Film and currently serves as Chair of the UW-Madison Department of Communication Arts.
-She also serves as the Artistic Director of the Wisconsin Film Festival and the UW Cinematheque.
-Conway is the author of Chanteuse in the City (University of California, 2004) and Agnès Varda (University of Illinois, 2015) and has also published articles on popular music in classical and contemporary francophone cinema, the installation art of Agnès Varda and Jean-Luc Godard, the American reception of Brigitte Bardot, and on genre and gender in recent French art cinema.
-Conway created “Film in Paris,” a month-long program devoted to the study of film history in Paris, and organized the inaugural program of “Film Scholars at the Telluride Film Festival,” a program for graduate students in UW-Madison’s Department of Communication Arts.
-Her research interests include French film aesthetics and culture.
-She is currently at work on two projects: postwar French film culture and the documentaries of Agnès Varda.
+Kelley Conway is Professor of Film and Chair of the UW-Madison Department of Communication Arts.
+She serves as the Director of the Wisconsin Film Festival and the faculty advisor to the UW Cinematheque.
+Conway is the author of Chanteuse in the City (University of California, 2004) and Agnès Varda (University of Illinois, 2015) and has published articles on popular music in classical and contemporary francophone cinema, the installation art of Agnès Varda and Jean-Luc Godard, and genre and gender in French art cinema.
+She created “Film in Paris,” a month-long program for UW-Madison undergraduates devoted to the study of film history in Paris, and organized the inaugural program of “Film Scholars at the Telluride Film Festival,” a program for Comm Arts graduate students.
+Her research interests include French film history, aesthetics and culture.
+She is currently at work on a book about French film culture from 1945-1968.
+She was recently named Chevalier de l’ordre des arts et des lettres by France’s Ministry of Culture.

 Mary Anne Fitzpatrick has served the University of Wisconsin as a professor, chair of the department, the deputy dean of the College of Letters and Science and the senior advisor to the Chancellor on Distributed Education.
 At the University of South Carolina, she has been the founding dean of the Dean of the College of Arts and Sciences, the senior associate provost for special academic initiatives, the vice president of the USC system and the Chancellor of the University of South Carolina Upstate.
 In addition, Fitzpatrick has served as the President of the International Communication Association and the Council of Colleges of Arts and Sciences.
 Currently, a Carolina Distinguished Professor, Fitzpatrick is an internationally recognized authority on interpersonal communication.